What does an honorary consul do? Foreign Affairs in plain language

 An honorary consul’s work

-Read more: at the bottom of this article are three examples of honorary consuls in action.
+Read more: at the bottom of this article are examples of honorary consuls in action.
 But first let’s look at what it takes to become a honorary consul.

 Where are honorary consuls based?